Bertrand Russell: Early life and background

-Bertrand Arthur William Russell was born at Ravenscroft, Trellech, Monmouthshire, United Kingdom, on 18 May 1872, into an influential and liberal family of the British aristocracy.
-His parents, Viscount and Viscountess Amberley, were radical for their times.
+Bertrand Arthur William Russell was born at Ravenscroft, a country house in Trellech, Monmouthshire, on 18 May 1872, into an influential and liberal family of the British aristocracy.
+His parents were Viscount and Viscountess Amberley.
 Lord Amberley consented to his wife's affair with their children's tutor, the biologist Douglas Spalding.
 Both were early advocates of birth control at a time when this was considered scandalous.
-Lord Amberley was a deist, and even asked the philosopher John Stuart Mill to act as Russell's secular godfather.
-Mill died the year after Russell's birth, but his writings had a great effect on Russell's life.
+Lord Amberley, a deist, asked the philosopher John Stuart Mill to act as Russell's secular godfather.
+Mill died the year after Russell's birth, but his writings later influenced Russell's life.

-His paternal grandfather, Lord John Russell, later 1st Earl Russell (1792–1878), had twice been prime minister in the 1840s and 1860s.
-A member of Parliament since the early 1810s, he met with Napoleon Bonaparte in Elba.
+Russell's paternal grandfather, Lord John Russell, later 1st Earl Russell, had twice been Prime Minister of the United Kingdom in the 1840s and 1860s.
+A member of Parliament since the early 1810s, he met Napoleon in Elba.
 The Russells had been prominent in England for several centuries before this, coming to power and the peerage with the rise of the Tudor dynasty (see: Duke of Bedford).
-They established themselves as one of the leading Whig families and participated in every great political event from the dissolution of the monasteries in 1536–1540 to the Glorious Revolution in 1688–1689 and the Great Reform Act in 1832.
+They established themselves as one of the leading Whig families and participated in political events from the dissolution of the monasteries in 1536–1540 to the Glorious Revolution in 1688–1689 and the Great Reform Act in 1832.

 Lady Amberley was the daughter of Lord and Lady Stanley of Alderley.
 Russell often feared the ridicule of his maternal grandmother, one of the campaigners for education of women.

 Childhood and adolescence

-Russell had two siblings: brother Frank (nearly seven years older than Bertrand), and sister Rachel (four years older).
-In June 1874, Russell's mother died of diphtheria, followed shortly by Rachel's death.
+Russell had two siblings: brother Frank (seven years older), and sister Rachel (four years older).
+In June 1874 Russell's mother died of diphtheria, followed shortly by Rachel's death.
 In January 1876, his father died of bronchitis after a long period of depression.
-Frank and Bertrand were placed in the care of staunchly Victorian paternal grandparents, who lived at Pembroke Lodge in Richmond Park.
-His grandfather, former Prime Minister Earl Russell, died in 1878, and was remembered by Russell as a kindly old man in a wheelchair.
-His grandmother, the Countess Russell (née Lady Frances Elliot), was the dominant family figure for the rest of Russell's childhood and youth.

-The Countess was from a Scottish Presbyterian family and successfully petitioned the Court of Chancery to set aside a provision in Amberley's will requiring the children to be raised as agnostics.
+Frank and Bertrand were placed in the care of paternal grandparents, who lived at Pembroke Lodge in Richmond Park.
+His grandfather, former Prime Minister Earl Russell, died in 1878, and was remembered by Russell as a kind old man in a wheelchair.
+His grandmother, the Countess Russell (née Lady Frances Elliot), was the central family figure for the rest of Russell's childhood and youth.
+The Countess was from a Scottish Presbyterian family and petitioned the Court of Chancery to set aside a provision in Amberley's will requiring the children to be raised as agnostics.
 Despite her religious conservatism, she held progressive views in other areas (accepting Darwinism and supporting Irish Home Rule), and her influence on Bertrand Russell's outlook on social justice and standing up for principle remained with him throughout his life.
-Her favourite Bible verse, "Thou shalt not follow a multitude to do evil", became his motto.
-The atmosphere at Pembroke Lodge was one of frequent prayer, emotional repression and formality; Frank reacted to this with open rebellion, but the young Bertrand learned to hide his feelings.